Water security projects

 Collaborative graduate program presents students with challenges of water security

 The Water Without Borders graduate program, offered by the Faculty of Social Sciences of McMaster University in collaboration with the United Nations University: International Network on Water, Environment and Health, provides the opportunity for students to tackle major issues such as water security.
+The program focuses on the international water sector and addresses issues of water without borders, either geopolitical or disciplinary.
+Access to safe water and sanitation, the economics of water provision, the impact of climate change on water, environment and health, and the development of international policies to ensure water access, environmental sustainability and human health are among the issues that the program addresses.
 For example, students consider the crisis of one billion people in the world who live without access to safe water, and what international governance structures are necessary to safely steward this vulnerable resource.